 For aquatic life use assessments, it is possible that data of differing types may lead to differing use attainment determinations for the same assessment unit.
 For example, there may be chemical/physical data that indicate Not Supporting and biological data that indicate Fully Supporting.
 If two or more data types are available for assessment, a weight-of-evidence approach is adopted when conventional parameter data (for example, non-toxic substances such as temperature, pH, or specific conductance), or habitat parameters such as sedimentation/siltation, indicate impairment.
 This approach considers data type, quality, quantity, and confidence of assessment methods in reaching a final aquatic life use determination.
-Data types with higher data quality are given more weight (see Appendix A for data quality descriptions) Typically, data quality of level 3 or 4 are used to make listing determinations.
+Data types with higher data quality are given more weight (see Appendix A for data quality descriptions).
+Typically, data quality of level 3 or 4 are used to make listing determinations.
 Chemical/physical data with quality level 2 may be used to list as impaired under IR Category 5c (e.g., needs more data to confirm).
 Chemical/physical of data quality 1, and biological or physical data of quality 1 or 2, will not be used to make designated use attainment decisions.
 Figure 3.3 displays a generalized flowchart for considering different data types and their quality when determining aquatic life use support.
 Biological assessments provide an integrated assessment of ecological health and have the potential to provide a direct measure of the designated goal of providing for the protection and propagation of aquatic life uses, especially when evidence of impairment due to non-toxic chemical/physical parameters is weak or based on low data quality.
 In the case of toxic substance chemical data (e.g., priority pollutants, ammonia, chlorine, metals, cyanide), the weight-of-evidence approach is not applied.

-NOTES: \ Additional data are needed to determine the specific pollutant or "pollution" of concern.
+NOTES: Additional data are needed to determine the specific pollutant or "pollution" of concern.
 If a form of "pollution" (for example, flow alteration by EPA's definition) and no concurrent pollutant(s) are determined to be the reason for the biological impairment, IR Category 4c may be assigned.
 Otherwise, the AU is assigned IR Category 5c (more data needed).
 See Section 4.0 for more detail.

-\\ TMDL or TMDL alternative ready to be scheduled for the cause(s) of impairment.
-See Section 4.0.

-Toxic substances include parameters such as priority pollutants, ammonia, chlorine, metals, cyanide (Table 3.4).
+- TMDL or TMDL alternative ready to be scheduled for the cause(s) of impairment.
+See Section 4.0. - (a) Data quality determined per Appendix A. Chemical/physical of data quality 1, and biological or habitat data of quality 1 or 2, will not be used to make designated use attainment decisions. - (b) Per Tables 3.3 through 3.6, and referenced associated appendices. - (c) Toxic substances include parameters such as priority pollutants, ammonia, chlorine, metals, cyanide (Table 3.4). (d) Data quality determined per Appendix A. Data collected via SWQB SOPs are generally between data quality 3 and 4.